PraisesKalintha/-Healthcare-Fraud-Billing-Audit-Analysis/README.md

 ---

-# 📖 What Found — The Data Story
+# 📖 What We Found — The Data Story

 # The Scale of the Problem
 Out of 1,500 patient records audited, ****613 cases (40.87%) were fraudulent****, with fraud accounting for